HaoranLu226/STAT628_Module3_Group6/README.md

 The <code>figure</code> folder contains plots generated from the code files.

 The <code>Shiny</code> folder contains shiny app generating code and other support files.
+- <code>global.R- </code> is for loading the required packages and reading the datasets for the app.
+- <code>server.R</code> is for the interactive part, computing and plotting for the app.
+- <code>ui.R</code> is for the layout of the app.
+- <code>suggestionsnew.csv</code> is the csv file of customized suggestions.
+- <code>steakhouse_business.csv</code> is the csv file of business information of all steakhouses.

 Detailed data clearning process, analysis methods and suggestions on business owners is presented in the executive summary.
 Slides will help present our analysis.